Dr. Andreas Martin

 Activities at FHNW

-Programme Co-Head BSc Business Artificial Intelligence (a. i.) and lecturer at the competence center Digital Economy and Business Agility
+Professor for Applied Artificial Intelligence and lecturer at the competence center Digital Economy and Business Agility

 Master of Science in Business Information Systems